-Zoho Mail is explicitly built for businesses, which helps in sending business emails and normal correspondences.
+Zoho Mail is explicitly built for businesses, therefore, helps in sending business emails and normal correspondences.
 However, as per the policy, Zoho Mail cannot be used to send mass emails or marketing emails to unknown senders.

 Click the New Mail button in the left pane, to open the Zoho Mail composer, with Rich Text Formatting options.
 The composer opens in a tab.
 You can choose the inline editor or the new window option to reply to/forward emails from the Settings.
-The default settings for the Compose can be customized from the Compose Settings.
+The default settings for the Composer can be customized from the Compose Settings.

 The composer includes the following:

 - From: The From address can be selected from the drop-down which contains the main email address of your account, your email aliases, and the external email addresses configured.
 The corresponding Display name will also be displayed next to the selected email address.
 Refer here for instructions to configure external email address as a From Address.

 - To: Specify the direct recipients of the email here.
 The organization email addresses will be available from the AutoFill.
 Click the To Label, to open the address book and choose an email address from the address book.

 - Cc (Carbon Copy): Specify the recipients to whom the email should be copied.
 When you add an email address in Cc, other recipients will be able to view the addresses.